gridiron-zone/huddle/STABLE_RELEASES.md

 ### Point Releases

-Once a Desmos release has been completed and published, updates for it are released under certain circumstances and must follow the [Point Release Procedure](CONTRIBUTING.md).
+Once a Huddle release has been completed and published, updates for it are released under certain circumstances and must follow the [Point Release Procedure](CONTRIBUTING.md).

 ### Rationale

-Unlike in-development `master` branch snapshots, **Desmos** releases are subject to much wider adoption, and by a significantly different demographic of users.
-During development, changes in the `master` branch affect Desmos users, application developers, early adopters, and other advanced users that elect to use unstable experimental software at their own risk.
+Unlike in-development `master` branch snapshots, **Huddle** releases are subject to much wider adoption, and by a significantly different demographic of users.
+During development, changes in the `master` branch affect Huddle users, application developers, early adopters, and other advanced users that elect to use unstable experimental software at their own risk.

 Conversely, users of a stable release expect a high degree of stability.
 They build their applications on it, and the